princedede/Q-paper/README.md

 Control is preceded by ownership.
 In fact they go hand in hand.
 The Quatre protocol brings you a high level of control over your assets/funds.
 If you engage in any of the Quatre-finance's p2p products, control is mutual while you also retain a good amount of ownership.

 #### Be fair
 We believe in fair dealings.
-While control and ownership belongs to a user, our protocol ensures that other parties involved with you in any transaction are fairly treated without jeopardizing your need for control.
+While control and ownership belongs to the user, we on the fair side ensures that counterparties in any transaction are fairly treated without jeopardizing your need for control.

 #### Trust less
 This is an inherently-interesting blockchain feature that Quatre-finance builds upon.
-With this, Alice does not need to know or have Bob's trust in order to transact without fear.
-Quatre protocol gives you rest of mind without knowing the identity of the other party.
+With this, Alice does not need to know or have Bob's trust in order to make transact with him.
+Quatre protocol gives you rest of mind even while the identity of the other party is preserved.

 ----------------------------------------------------------------